 I remember my sister winning a return ticket to Sydney.

 I remember the name on the unchangeable ticket being that of my father, R.K.
 Modi and me travelling on it as our initials are the same.
-Air travel was simpler and more relaxed back then, but things, as we know, were about to change, sadly.
+Air travel was more straightforward and relaxed back then, but things, as we know, were about to change, sadly.

 I remember the rather long route I took; Delhi – Mumbai – Colombo – Sydney with a few hours at each airport.
-The trepidation of being told to turn back because of the name on the ticket is something I also remember.
+The constant worry of being told to turn back because of a name mismatch on the ticket is something I also remember.

-I remember the flight from Colombo to Sydney being half empty which meant travelling in style occupying 4 seats.
+I remember the flight from Colombo to Sydney on Sri Lankan Airways being half empty which meant travelling in style, occupying 4 seats.
+It was also the first time I sat in a plane that had “outside cameras,” which at the time was pretty neat.